-For legal reasons records of all medicines administered are kept at the school until the pupil reaches the age of 24.
-Records will be scanned and stored electronically on the secure server when a pupil leaves the school.
+For legal reasons records of all medicines administered are kept at the school (either hard copy or scanned) until the pupil reaches the age of 24.
 This includes medicines administered by staff during all educational or residential visits.
-The pupil's parent/guardian will also be informed if their child has been unwell during the school day and medication has been administered.
-For record sheets see Appendix 2 Template D and E.

 Recording Errors and Incidents